Panzer-Jack/easy-live2d/docs/en/guide/getting-started.md

 ## Next Steps

-- Check out [Installation](/en/guide/installation) for more detailed installation information
+- Check out [Installation & Configuration](/en/guide/installation) for more detailed installation information
-- Read [Basic Usage](/en/guide/basic-usage) to understand more basic features
+- Read [Basic Usage](/en/guide/basic-usage) to learn more about basic functionality
 - Refer to the [API Documentation](/en/api/) for complete interface descriptions
 - Explore [Examples](/en/examples/basic) to learn more advanced usage